nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `command`<hr>

 ## 2.2 TutorAid visual components

 This section details the various components in TutorAid and how they will be referred to throughout the guide.
 ![Labelled Ui](images/labelled-ui.jpg)

 #### Menu Bar

 This is an area where some features can be found.
 As TutorAid primarily interacts with you through the command box, this area is infrequently used.

 #### Command Box

 The Command Box is a field in which you can type instructions (commands) to TutorAid.
 Text in this user guide that is `highlighted` should typically be copied into the command box exactly (including spaces).
 After you have typed a command into this box, you can press ENTER :leftwards_arrow_with_hook: on your keyboard to tell TutorAid to execute your command.

-If your command is of the wrong [format](#23-command-format), TutorAid will try to show you the correct format in the Console if it is able to infer what command you had intended to provide.
+If your command is of the wrong [format](#2.3-command-format), TutorAid will try to show you the correct format in the Console if it is able to infer what command you had intended to provide.

 #### Console

 The Console is used by TutorAid to communicate with you.
 Whenever a command is executed, TutorAid will let you know whether the operation was successful.
 It may also provide you with details about the changes made during the execution.

 #### Student Panel

 The Student Panel is where your students are listed.
 There are two modes for this panel: **Full** and **Minimal**.
 Full view means that all details about each student is listed, whereas Minimal view allows you to see only their names and their index numbers.
-These modes can be set via [the list command](#listing-all-students--list).
+These modes can be set via [the list commands](#listing-all-students--list).
 In the labelled screenshot, the Student Panel is in Minimal view.

 > :bulb: The **index number** is important for many commands in TutorAid.

 #### Lesson Panel

 The Lesson Panel is where your lessons are listed.
 Just like the Student Panel, there are the **Full** and **Minimal** modes which determine how much information is displayed.
 In the labelled screenshot, the Lesson Panel is in Full view.

 > :bulb: The **index number** of a lesson is important too, and is used in commands just like the index number for students.

 #### Status Bar

 The status bar shows the path where you can find the save file for TutorAid.<hr>

 ## 2.3 Command Format

 Commands are text that you can enter into the Command Box to tell TutorAid to perform an operation.
 Some commands have many components, each of which serve different purposes.
 The following diagram depicts the components of a command:

 ![](images/command-syntax.png)

 #### Command Word

 The command word is how you can tell TutorAid what kind of operation you want it to do.
-These command words are listed [here](#6-command-summary).
+These command words are listed [here](#8-command-summary).
 All commands must contain a command word.

 In the example above, `edit` tells TutorAid to perform an *edit* operation.

 #### Flag

 The flag is used to differentiate between variants of the same operation.
 For example, the `edit` command word can be used to edit the details of a student or a lesson.
 To differentiate between these usages, you should pass a flag to TutorAid - `edit -s` to edit a student, and `edit -l` to edit a lesson.

-In the example above, `-s` tells TutorAid to perform the edit operation on *students*.
+In the example above, the flag `-s` tells TutorAid to perform the edit operation on *students*.

 #### Index Number

 Some commands perform operations on a specific student or lesson.
 You should give TutorAid an index number to specify the student or the lesson.
 The index number can be found by looking at the respective panels - the [Student Panel](#student-panel) or the [Lesson Panel](#lesson-panel).

-In the example above, `3` tells TutorAid to perform the edit operation on the *third student* in the student panel.
+In the example above, `3` tells TutorAid to perform the edit operation on the *third student* in the Student Panel.

 #### Parameter

 A parameter contains the *specifics* of the command to be executed.
 There can be **multiple** parameters for a single command, depending on the type of command that you wish to perform.
 Arguments are prefixed with a few characters followed by a slash (`sn/` and `sp/` for this example).
 These prefixes help TutorAid to differentiate parameters.

 > :bulb: `sn/` is the prefix for Student Name and `sp/` is the prefix for Student Phone.

-In the example above, `sn/Matthew Judge` tells TutorAid that the third student should be edited *by changing their name to Matthew Judge*.
-Similarly, `sp/91263740` tells TutorAid that the third student should be edited *by changing their student mobile number to the specified number*.
+In the example above, `sn/Matthew Judge` tells TutorAid that the third student should be edited *by updating their name to Matthew Judge*.
+Similarly, `sp/91263740` tells TutorAid that the third student should be edited *by updating their student mobile number to the specified number*.

 ### 2.3.1 Command Syntax in this Guide

 In this guide, the syntax / format of a command is shown like this:

 `edit -s INDEX_NUMBER [sn/STUDENT_NAME] [sp/STUDENT_PHONE] [pn/PARENT_NAME] [pp/PARENT_PHONE]`
 `add -sl s/STUDENT_INDEX... n/LESSON_INDEX...`

-* Words in `UPPER_CASE` are the parameters to be supplied by the user and can contain spaces.
+* Words in `UPPER_CASE` are the parameters that are to be supplied by you.
+They can contain spaces.
 * Items in square brackets are optional.
 * Parameters can be in any order.
-* If a parameter is expected only once in the command but if you specify it multiple times, only the last occurrence of the parameter will be taken.
+* If a parameter is expected only once in the command, and you specify it multiple times, only the last occurrence of the parameter will be taken.
 * `...` signals that multiple parameters of this type can be accepted(separated by a space), but there must be at least one parameter present. e.g. if the format of a command has `s/STUDENT_INDEX...` then both `s/1 2 3` and `s/1` are acceptable inputs, but not `s/ `.
 * Extraneous parameters for commands that do not take in parameters will be ignored.